alexanderrich/exploration_consumption/doc/journal/paper.md

 expected payoff of $2$ for an expected payoff of $1$.
 At times 2&ndash;5, however, the expected payoff goes up; choosing $B$ at time 1 can only increase payoffs at later times, by revealing an high-payoff option.
-At the far right of the graph, we see that summed discounted reward, in black, is positive, and thus that the agent will choose to explore.
+At the far right of the graph, we see that the summed discounted change in reward, in black, is positive, and thus that the agent will choose to explore.
 The undiscounted reward, in gray, is larger, but doesn't differ in sign from the reward after mild exponential discounting.

-The center column shows the case of beta&ndash;delta, or psuedo-hyperbolic, discounting.
+The center column shows the case of beta&ndash;delta, or psuedo-hyperbolic, discounting, with $\delta=.9$ and $\beta=.5$.
 As the top graph shows, rewards from later time points are weighted much less than in exponential discounting.
 Because of this, the expected gain in future reward for choosing $B$ becomes smaller, while the immediate expected loss remains the same.
-The summed discounted reward becomes negative, and the agent adopts a completely exploitative policy of choosing $A$ instead of initially exploring the uncertain action $B$.
+The summed discounted change in reward becomes negative, and the agent adopts a completely exploitative policy of choosing $A$ instead of initially exploring the uncertain action $B$.